EllaKaye/penguins-datasets-r/README.md

 # Preparing the Palmer Penguins data for the datasets package in R

-The `penguins` and `penguins_raw` datasets in the [palmerpenguins R package](https://allisonhorst.github.io/palmerpenguins/) have become popular for data exploration and visualisation, particularly in a educational context.
+The `penguins` and `penguins_raw` datasets in the [palmerpenguins R package](https://allisonhorst.github.io/palmerpenguins/) have become popular for data exploration and visualisation, particularly in an educational context.

 With a view to adding these to the datasets package that is included in the base R distribution, this project contains the following: